 Safety councils may host special events (seminars, conferences, workshops, trainings) that are included in the 10 meeting or event requirement.
 An employer may attend a special event sponsored by a neighboring safety council for one of the two maximum external training credits.
 Cost to attend varies depending on the event.

 Group Required 2 Hour Safety Training

-External training may include Ohio Safety Congress, DHS classroom courses, industry-specific safety training of at least 1 hour, and a seminar or conference or special event hosted by another safety council.
+External training may include Ohio Safety Congress, DHS class-room courses, industry-specific safety training of at least 1 hour, and a seminar, conference, or special event hosted by another safety council.

 Annual Awards Program

 In order to recognize companies for their excellence in safety, the Geauga Safety Council hosts a CEO & Awards Program in May for the presentation of annual awards.
 Certificates are awarded for the previous calendar year’s activities, based on the Semi-Annual reports submitted by the employer.